tcompiegne/oauth2-client-samples/README.md

 OAuth 2 in Action
 ==============================

-To access your OAuth 2 protected Todo List, you must singin with the account that is linked with Authorization Server defined (by default) by these parameters :
+To access your OAuth 2 protected Todo List, you must singin with the account defined into the Authorization Server :

 ```xml
   <!-- Default authentication manager (Tests only) -->